webplatform/docs/tutorials/media_queries/index.md

 supported even on desktop browsers.
 Otherwise you can use floats to achieve the same layout.

-The mobile interface is encapulated within a @media rule, which only applies when the screen is narrow.
+The mobile interface is encapsulated within a @media rule, which only applies when the screen is narrow.
 In a desktop browser, resizing the window allows you to preview the mobile interface.
 The CSS replaces flexbox with conventional stacked block formatting.
 It also suppresses